Spring Cleaning Your Contracts: The AI Prompts to Get You Started

 "I am going to paste a contract below.
 Please do the following:

-2. Flag any language that is vague, undefined, or open to interpretation — especially around scope, ownership, usage rights, and payment.
+2. Flag any language that is vague, undefined, or open to interpretation.
+Especially as it pertains to things like scope, ownership, usage rights, payment, and responsibilities.

 3. Identify any clauses that automatically renew, trigger obligations, or limit my ability to work with others.